 Hello!
 I’m Irene.

-For over a decade, I have been a Senior Researcher at The Citizen Lab, an interdisciplinary research lab focused on digital technology and human rights, based at the Munk School of Global Affairs & Public Policy at the University of Toronto.
-I lead research on information controls through legal frameworks, technological infrastructure, surveillance technologies, and algorithmic governance, with attention to their impact on human rights, democracy, and civic engagement.
-I also manage collaborative research initiatives with partners in the Global South.
+I am a Senior Researcher at The Citizen Lab, an interdisciplinary research lab focused on digital technology and human rights, based at the Munk School of Global Affairs & Public Policy, University of Toronto.
+I lead research on information controls (e.g., censorship and surveillance) through legal frameworks and technological infrastructure, with attention to their impact on democracy and civic liberties.
+I also manage collaborative research initiatives with multiple partners in the Global South.

-My research interests include the politics of internet regulation in Southeast Asia, the governance of digital infrastructure, surveillance technology and gendered digital repression, and the geopolitical implications of platform regulation and data sovereignty.
+My publications include 2 refereed journal articles, 4 book chapters, and 30+ policy-relevant reports, articles, and papers grounded in original empirical research.
+My research interests are the politics of digital governance, surveillance technology and gendered digital attacks, the rise of AI-enabled disinformation and repression, and the geopolitical implications of platform regulation and data sovereignty.
 Read more about my research.

-I have taught in the Department of Political Science, the Asian Institute, and the Munk School at the University of Toronto.
-A passionate educator and mentor, I teach courses on the governance of digital technology, the human rights implications of algorithmic systems, and Southeast Asian politics.
-My curriculum design connects theoretical frameworks with real-world challenges, preparing students to become informed digital citizens and future advocates.
+I have taught undergraduate and graduate students across 9 courses at the Department of Political Science, the Asian Institute, and the Munk School at the University of Toronto.
+Courses I have independently created and taught include Democracy in the Age of Digital Authoritarianism, Digital Technologies and Human Rights and Asia’s Digital Futures.
+I have also coordinated large introductory courses as Head Teaching Assistant, supporting enrolments exceeding 1,000 students and managing large teaching teams of up to 18 PhD teaching assistants.
+A passionate educator and mentor, I ground my teaching in student-centred, accessible, and inclusive pedagogy.
+My curriculum design connects core concepts in Political Science with real-world challenges, preparing students to become informed digital citizens and future advocates.
 Read more about my courses.

 Previously, I worked for Simon Fraser University’s (SFU) Human Security Report Project, the Canadian Imperial Bank of Commerce (CIBC), and UBC’s Centre for Southeast Asia Research at the Institute of Asian Research.
 I was also an intern at the United Nations Office of the High Commissioner for Human Rights (UN OHCHR) Southeast Asia Regional Office in Bangkok, Thailand.